xma711/notebook/machine_learning/sample_complexity/README.md

 Boosting
 -------------------------

-Is there a way to tune the approximation error (bias??) and estimation error smoothly?
+Is there a way to tune the approximation error and estimation error smoothly?

 Answer: yes.
 Example: adaboost.